 Final Fight 3 is, to date, the last of the 2D scrolling beat-'em-ups in the series.
 As per Final Fight 2 it was produced for the SNES without an arcade precedent.
 This time the battle is against the Skull Cross Gang who have displaced Mad Gear in Metro City's streets.
 The game introduced two new characters, Dean (whose family have been murdered by the gang) and Lucia Morgan (a detective, head of Metro City's Special Crimes Unit) who fight alongside Guy and Haggar.
 Of particular interest is a piece of official art (first printed in Gamest magazine but reprinted in SF20: The Art of Street Fighter) that seems to depict Lucia training with Chun-Li.
 Considering the similarity of their kicks and the fact that they are both detectives, this sparks the possibility that Lucia was a student under Chun-Li.
 Also note the poster of Bruce Lee in the background, it's an image from Enter the Dragon.
 For legal reasons this detail is missing in the SF20 artbook.
 The other two women in the picture?
 None other than Maki and Rena from Final Fight 2.

 Carlos Miyamoto, one of the protagonists from Final Fight 2, makes a very rare cameo appearance alongside Jessica Haggar in Alex's Capcom Evolution ending.
-The image depicts Alex wrestling Mike Haggar, with Patricia and Tom also ringside.
-Carlos grew up in South America and studied numerous martial arts before moving to Metro City to finish his training.
+The image depicts Alex wrestling Mike Haggar, with Patricia and Tom also at ringside.
+Carlos was born in Brazil, grew up in South America and studied numerous martial arts before moving to Metro City to finish his training.
+His specialism is the martial art of Iaido which emphasises being aware and capable of quickly drawing the sword and responding to a sudden attack (thanks Wikipedia!)
 He boards with Haggar.
 During the intro to Final Fight 2, a friendship with Guy (or at least a debt of gratitude) is also implied as Carlos says: 'I owe you and Guy so much, please let me go with you Mike.'
-(Aside: this line is followed by one of my all-time favourite, era defining video game quotes; the beautifully typeset: 'Besides, I love kick'n butt'.
+(This line is followed by one of my all-time favourite, era defining video game quotes; the beautifully typeset: 'Besides, I love kick'n butt'!)

 Balrog unmistakably appears in the background of the Las Vegas stage in Ring of Destruction: Slam Masters II; an appropriate cameo considering that Balrog's Street Fighter II stage also takes place in Vegas.
 This is quite an unusual depiction of Balrog as he is not wearing his boxing gloves.
 There is also a mirrored character in the crowd that superficially resembles Cammy (due to the red hat) and, likewise, a mirrored figure appears in a number of backgrounds who closely resembles Honda (with the same kabuki face paint).